AymoneKouame/google-cloud-data-storage/README.md

 `gc_data_storage` was originally written to be used within the All of Us Researcher Workbench environment but can be used in other Google Cloud Environments.

- * At initialization, the default bucket to be used for all the functions below is the Workspace environment bucket and the default directory is 'notebooks'.
+ * At initialization, the default bucket used for all the functions below is the Workspace environment bucket and the default directory is the root.
- * At the user can define another default bucket (format `gs//yourbucketname`) and/or another default directory to be used for all the functions below.
+ * The user can define another default bucket (format `gs//yourbucketname`) and/or another default directory to be used for all the functions below.

 # Functions in the 'gc_data_storage' package.